waterbear-cloud/paco/docs/aim-config.rst

             enable_dns_support: true
             enable_internet_gateway: true

-Some key names are containers.
-For containers, every key name must contain attributes that map to an AIM schema.
-Objects in containers have a special ``name`` attribute, this attribute isn't set normally but is instead derived from the key name.
+Some key names map to AIM schemas that are containers.
+For containers, every key must contain a set of key/value pairs that map to the AIM schema that container is for.
+Every AIM schema in a container has a special ``name`` attribute, this attribute is derived from the key name used in the container.

 For example, the NetworkEnvironments has a key name ``environments:`` that maps to an Environments container object.
 Environments containers contain Environment objects.